banrahan/PyTeaser/goose/README.rst.txt

 Goose is now language aware
 ---------------------------

-For exemple scrapping a spanish content page with correct meta language tags
+For example, scraping a Spanish content page with correct meta language
+tags:

 ::